rlankhorst/zip-recipes/src/README.md

 == Description ==

-**This plugin continues the work of *ZipList Recipe Plugin* and is 100% compatible with it.
-To replace your ZipList plugin, all you do is install this plugin and you're done!**

 Make your recipes SEO-friendly and rank higher in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into a sophisticated recipe structure when the Zip Recipes plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

 [youtube https://www.youtube.com/watch?v=BoI19PM5YVc]